-In a perfect world, we would all be able to precisely match up the dates that we sell our existing home and purchase a new one.
-But in the real world, amid price fluctuations, slowing auction clearance rates and general market uncertainty, many of us find our new dream home before we dispose of our existing one.
+In a perfect scenario, we would all be able to precisely match up the dates that we sell our existing home and purchase a new one, aligning the end of one mortgage with the start of another.
+But reality, with its price fluctuations, varying auction clearance rates and general unpredictability, often intrudes to make the transition between properties an exceedingly stressful one.

-Bridging finance is not a new concept, although it has enjoyed a marked increase in popularity after banking deregulation.
-As the name implies, it is a loan that serves as a bridge, the enabling purchase of a new property before the existing one is sold.
+Bridging finance is not a new concept, although the past three decades have seen it enjoying a marked increase in popularity thanks to the major deregulation of Australia’s banking sector in the 1980s.
+As the name implies, it is a loan that serves as a bridge, enabling the purchase of a new property before the existing one is sold.

 Various lenders use different models to calculate the value of a bridging loan, but Glenn Haslam, executive manager, marketing and product development at ANZ, claims that structurally, these products are not entirely unique.

-Bridging loans tide you over between the purchase of your new home and the sale of your existing one.
-The size of your commitment is calculated by adding the value of your new home to your outstanding mortgage (existing home) then subtracting the likely sale price of your existing home.
-What’s left is referred to as your “ongoing balance,” and represents the principal of your bridging loan.
+The size of your commitment on a bridging loan is calculated by adding the value of your new home to the outstanding mortgage on your existing home and then subtracting its likely sale price.
+What’s left is referred to as your "ongoing balance", which represents the principal of your bridging loan.

-Bridging loans are interest-only, so during the bridging period of say, six months, interest will be compounded monthly on your ongoing balance at the standard variable rate.
-The interest bill will then be added to the ongoing balance when you sell your house, and this amount becomes the mortgage on the new property.
+Bridging loans are interest-only, so during a bridging period of six months interest will be compounded monthly on your ongoing balance at the standard variable rate.
+The interest bill will then be added to the ongoing balance when you sell your house.
+This amount becomes the mortgage on the new property.

-While the interest rates on bridging loans are now comparable with ordinary mortgages, don’t forget that you are still essentially carrying two mortgages, and during the bridging period you are not paying anything off.
+While the interest rates on bridging loans are now comparable with ordinary mortgages, you will still essentially be carrying two mortgages.
+Additionally, you won’t actually be paying anything off during the bridging period.
 The longer you take to sell your existing home, the higher your interest bill, and hence your new mortgage, will be.

 What are the risks?

-Firstly, do your sums and chat to your lender, to make sure you can afford a bridging arrangement.
-“How long will you be able to look after two loans for?” asks Haslam.
-“One of the biggest issues in bridging finance is that the borrower may have overestimated the likely sale price of their existing property, and falls short of the amount required to pay out the bridging loan.”
+"How long will you be able to look after two loans for?" asks Haslam, adding that one of the biggest issues in bridging finance is that the borrower may have overestimated the likely sale price of their existing property, which could quite possibly fall short of the amount required to pay out the bridging loan.